ramirogalvez/MeLi_DataChallenge_2020/README.md

-# MeLi_DataChallenge_2020
+# MeLi DataChallenge 2020

-My solution for the 2020 MeLi DataChallenge Competition
+## My solution to the 2020 MeLi DataChallenge Competition

 Instructions to run this code: